 Flu season in North America typically occurs between October and May.
 It's possible that the viruses that cause COVID-19 and the flu may spread in your community at the same time during the flu season.
 If this happens, people could become ill with one or both diseases at the same time.
 Testing can determine which virus you may have and help guide doctors to the appropriate treatment.
 People who become seriously ill from either disease may need to stay in the hospital at the same time, which could cause the hospitals to become full.

 The good news is you can take the same steps to reduce your risk of infection from the viruses that cause COVID-19, the flu and other respiratory infections by following several standard precautions.
 In fact, some research has found that following these measures, such as social distancing and wearing a face mask, may have helped shorten the length of the flu season and lessened the number of people affected in the 2019-2020 flu season.

+If you haven’t had the COVID-19 vaccine, you can take many steps to reduce your risk of infection.
 Standard precautions to reduce your risk of COVID-19, the flu and other respiratory infections include:

 - Avoiding large events and mass gatherings

 - Avoiding close contact (within 6 feet, or 2 meters) with anyone outside your household, especially if you have a higher risk of serious illness